 Since you are reading this, we’ll go with you want to make art that is easy to sell.
 There is nothing wrong with that as a motivating purpose for you.
 Making art as a business is as time-honored as any tradition in the history of art.

-If that’s you, that you want your art to sell well then it makes sense you would want to know what other kinds of art sells best.
-It doesn’t have to be completely monetary driven.
+If that’s you, that you want your art to sell well, then it makes sense you would want to know what other kinds of art sells best.
+It doesn’t have to be entirely monetary driven.
 You can want to know what other artists are doing because it stimulates your creativity in new ways.